iTwin/itwinjs-core/docs/learning/backend/Workspace.md

 Since every [WorkspaceDb]($backend) must reside inside a [WorkspaceContainer]($backend), we must first create a container.
 Creating a container also creates a default `WorkspaceDb`.
 In the example above, we set up the default `WorkspaceDb` to be our as-yet empty "cornus" tree database.

 Now, let's define what a "tree" resource looks like, and add some to the new `WorkspaceDb`.
 To do so, we'll need to make a new version of the empty "cornus" `WorkspaceDb` we created above. `WorkspaceDb`s use [semantic versioning](https://semver.org/), and each version of a given `WorkspaceDb` becomes immutable once it is published to cloud storage.
 So, the process for creating a new version of a `WorkspaceDb` is as follows:
 1. Acquire the container's write lock.
-Only one person can make changes to the contents of a given container at any given time.
+Only one person - the current holder of the lock - can make changes to the contents of a given container at any given time.
 1. Create a new version of an existing `WorkspaceDb`.
 1. Open the new version of the db for writing.
 1. Modify the contents of the db.